 nmcli device wifi

 - connect to a SSID

 timedatectl set-timezone $(curl --fail https://ipapi.co/timezone) hwclock --systohc

 NetworkManager, we can add a hook to automatically update the timezone.
 Create a file

 #!/bin/sh case "$2" in up) timedatectl set-timezone "$(curl --fail https://ipapi.co/timezone)" ;; esac

 /etc/locale.gen to uncomment

 Disable root User Login

-sudo to obtain permission if needed.
-In order to do this, install it with
+sudo to obtain permission when needed.

 pacman -S sudo and configure it with